Kmbaria/Quotez/README.md

 # Link to deployed website

-  Click here to view the deployed site on any of https://frosty-easley-417809.netlify.com
+  Click here to view the deployed site on any of your Browser: https://frosty-easley-417809.netlify.com

 ## Development server